-Firstly, companies (and thus EWCs) which established an EWC or a procedure for information and consultation before 22.09.1996 (deadline for transposition into national legal systems) are exempt from the regime of the EWC Directive (so-called ‘Article 13 agreements’, voluntary EWC agreements).
+Firstly, companies (and thus EWCs) which established an EWC or a procedure for information and consultation before 22.09.1996 (deadline for transposition into national legal systems of the original Directive 94/45/EC) are exempt from the regime of the EWC Directive (so-called ‘Article 13 agreements’, voluntary EWC agreements).

 Companies having headquarters outside the EU, though fulfilling the criteria laid down in the Directive are NOT exempt from the Directive.

 The main partner of an EWC is always the central management of the company.
 In case the central management/headquarters are situated outside the EU or EEA (for example, in the USA) the central management shall be represented by a designated agent who is responsible for all issues concerning the EWC (or its establishment).